john-science/python_for_scientists/classes/06_object_oriented_programming_1/problem_set_2_init.md

 # Be Careful When you init

-As usual, when doing the problems don't scroll down too far or you will see the answers.

 ## Describing the Problem

 When creating a new class, you can create potentially invalid states for your objects.
 For example: